-Palilalia is considered an aphasia , a language disorder, and should not be confused with speech disorders, as there is no difficulty in the formation of internal speech.
+Palilalia is considered aphasia, a language disorder, and should not be confused with speech disorders, as there is no difficulty in forming internal speech.

-Palilalia is similar to speech disorders such as stuttering or clutter, as it tends to express itself only in spontaneous speech, such as answering basic questions, and not in automatic speech, such as reading or singing; however, it distinctively affects words and phrases rather than syllables and sounds.
+Palilalia is similar to speech disorders such as stuttering or clutter.
+It tends to express itself only in spontaneous speech, such as answering basic questions, and not in automatic speech, such as reading or singing; however, it distinctively affects words and phrases rather than syllables and sounds.